siddharthksah/siddharthksah.github.io/_posts/2023-02-06-how-to-build-a-web-app-that-runs-instance-segmentation-object-detection-and-semantic-segmentation-on-nvidia-jetson-orin-agx-with-low-latency-and-low-inference-time.md

 <div class="blog-intro">
     <div class="intro-text">
         <p>
-            In article, we will explore to build and host a webapp on Nvidia Jetson Orin edge device for object detection and segmentation task.
-We will focus on making it low latency and speeding up the inference time.
+            In this article, we explore the step-by-step process of creating a cutting-edge web application that leverages the formidable capabilities of the Nvidia Jetson Orin AGX platform.
+By implementing instance segmentation, object detection, and semantic segmentation with optimized settings, we achieve impressive results, boasting low latency and exceptional inference times for real-time performance.
         </p>
     </div>
     <div class="intro-image">